cllama: The Governance Proxy

 -t ghcr.io/mostlydev/cllama:<tag> \

---push cllama/The cllama/ directory is a git submodule pointing to a private SSH repo.
-Fresh clones leave it empty.
-The published image on ghcr.io is public, so end users pull the pre-built image rather than building from source.
+--push cllama/The cllama/ directory is a git submodule pointing to the cllama source repository.
+Fresh clones leave it empty unless submodules are initialized.
+The published image on ghcr.io is public, so end users normally pull the pre-built image rather than building from source.

 Limitations